geendolyn/Programming-Assignment/README.md

    - Place the downloaded files (will be `nii.gz` format) into the same folder as the Jupyter notebook to ensure the code can locate the sata files

 3. Run the notebook
+   - Make sure to run each cell in sequential order
    - If you wish to choose a different topic, make sure that you alter the `topic_name` and `functional_file_name` to ensure the figures plot the correct data and are titled correctly.
 If you do not alter these, the code is set to run the analysis for social interaction.
+Additionally the cut coordinates for optimal visualisation for social interaction; If you choose a different topic, you may comment out that line so that the cut coordinates will be generated automatically for the topic / data you are analysing.